 Depending on field conditions air box pressures will have to be adjusted accordingly.
-Always set the appliance for a CO_2 level in the range of 7.5% to 8.0 %.
+Always set the appliance for a CO2 level in the range of 7.5% to 8.0 % for non-condensing appliances and 8.5% to 9.0% for condensing appliances.
+For propane fired appliances the setting will be approximately 1.5% higher.